 - 1 Nov, 2022

-Choreo is a full lifecycle cloud native developer platform that enables building and running cloud native applications at scale.
+Choreo is an internal developer platform that enables building and running cloud native applications at scale.
 With the addition of custom Dockerfile support, you can leverage the benefits offered by the platform including cloud development, multi-environment deployment, testing, and observability.

 Let’s explore how you can use these capabilities to develop and manage a REST API written in Go.

 Choreo merely requests that you connect your repository and provide minimal instructions to build your application.
 As shown in Figure 1, you simply need to provide the path to your Dockerfile, the build context relative to the root of your repository, the port on which your service is running, and the openAPI Spec if it is available in the repository.
 Choreo takes it from there.

 Setting up CI/CD pipelines can be difficult, but as shown in Figure 2, Choreo automatically adds the relevant CI steps to your pipeline, such as image vulnerability scanning, code vulnerability scanning, and possible Dockerfile misconfigurations as soon as you create your component.
 All these steps ensure that your application is secure and has the necessary components to operate in a production environment.